mfcaetano/pydash/README.md

-# pyDash - A Framework Based Educational Tool for Adaptive Streaming Video Algorithms Study
+# pyDash: A Framework Based Educational Tool for Adaptive Streaming Video Algorithms Study
 A Python Dash Project.

 PyDash is a framework for the development of adaptive streaming video algorithms.
 It is a learning tool designed to abstract the networking communication details, allowing e-students to focus exclusively on developing and evaluating ABR protocols.